 Best Acoustic Guitar Tuner Selection Methodology

 The first Edition was published in 2017.
-The current edition was published on July 28, 2024.
+The current edition was published in 2025.

 We began by looking at the top-selling and top customer-rated best guitar tuner lists of the major American online music gear retailers.
 We then short-listed 47 tuners that cover the main types for further analysis.
 This process involved collecting information from over 102,800 different sources, including the most recent customer and expert reviews and forum discussions.
 All these data were then processed via the Gearank Algorithm to produce a Gearank Rating score out of 100 for each guitar tuner.
 Finally, I selected the highest-rated tuners in each category to recommend above.
 For more information about our methods please read How Gearank Works.